 Turning southwest, the group will head back into the Cascade Mountains to visit Crater Lake National Park.
 The volcano itself, Mount Mazama, was blown apart in a massive eruption approximately 7,700 years ago.
 This is quite different from the massive lava flow deposits seen in eastern Oregon.
 Students will learn about geological interactions in the Earth’s mantle that can affect volcanoes, and practice field observation and research skills used to unravel the secrets of such explosive eruptions.

-Drop off is 8:00am on the first day at the University of Oregon Museum of Natural and Cultural History (UO MNCH).
+Drop off is 8:00am on the first day at the University of Oregon.
+Specifics on the drop-off location will be provided to admitted applicants.

-Pick up is by 5:00pm on the last day at the UO MNCH, unless other specific arrangements are made well in advance with Camps staff.
+Pick up is by 5:00pm on the last day, unless other specific arrangements are made well in advance with Camps staff.

 Please see Frequently Asked Questions for information about attending the camps for out of state students.